Short Squeeze Stocks & How to Find the Next Big Squeeze

 How does a short squeeze work?

-When many people sell a stock they do not own (short sell), the stock price can go down.
-But if the stock price goes up, these people have to buy the stock to give it back to the person who owns it.
+When many people sell a stock they do not own (short sell,) the stock price can decrease.
+But if the stock price goes up, these people have to buy the stock to return it to the person who owns it.
 This can push the stock price even higher.
 This is called a short squeeze.

-When more people sell a stock than buy it, the stock price goes down.
+The stock price decreases when more people sell a stock than buy it.
 This is called ‘selling short.’

-When the stock price starts to go back up, some people might have to buy the stock to cover their position.
-This can push the price up even more, and this is called a ‘short squeeze.’
+When the stock price increases, traders might have to buy the stock to cover their position.
+This can push the price up even more, causing a ‘short squeeze.’
 Short squeezes can also occur in options trading; this is called a Gamma squeeze.

 Gamma measures the rate of change in an option’s delta in response to moves in the underlying stock.
 Delta measures how much the price of an option contract will move in relation to changes in the underlying stock.
 If an option has a delta of 0.50, it will move $0.50 for every dollar the underlying stock moves.
 If the underlying stock increases by $1, the option will increase by $0.50.
 The gamma of an option tells us how much the delta will change in response to a $1 move in the underlying stock price.

 A “big squeeze” is a more intense version of a short squeeze, where even more short sellers are forced to buy shares to cover their positions.
-This can push the stock price even higher, resulting in a greater percentage increase than a normal short squeeze.
+This can increase the stock price, resulting in a greater percentage increase than a normal short squeeze.

 Short Squeezes & Reddit WallStreetBets

 Since the start of the Covid pandemic, the short squeeze has been brought to mass popular attention through the Reddit forum WallStreetBets.
-With hundreds of thousands of members, this forum managed to work as a single team to push multiple short squeezes that bought many hedge funds and institutions to their knees.
+With hundreds of thousands of members, this forum worked as a single team to push multiple short squeezes, bringing many hedge funds and institutions to their knees.

 I have to admire the work these independent retail investors did to play Wall Street at their own game.

-AMC, GME, OverStock, and VW are all stocks that have been subjected to high-profile short squeezes in the past.
-We take a close look into what happened and share charts of their explosive growth.
+AMC, GME, OverStock, and VW are all stocks subjected to high-profile short squeezes in the past.
+We closely examine what happened and share charts of their explosive growth.

 GameStop stock squeeze chart